zoiteki/shiren-1/content/dungeons/table-mountain.md

 what is next to you.
 This also applies to enemies!

 The difficultly will start to increase.
 If you farmed extra experience earlier, it will pay off.
-You can farm for Gitan from Gamagucchi, items from Thief Todo, and Skeleton Mage Staffs from Skeleton Mages.
+You can farm for Gitan from Gamagucchi, items from Theftodo, and Skeleton Mage Staffs from Skeleton Mages.

 There are some Advanced Techniques for farming arrows from Kid Tanks.